florisboard/florisboard/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report (blank)
+name: Bug report
-about: Create a new report to help FlorisBoard improve
+about: Create a report to help FlorisBoard improve
 title: ''
 labels: bug
 assignees: ''